Anticipating and avoiding skills obsolescence in 2023

 The challenges of effective skills management

-Skills management is an essential component of an organization's competitiveness and long-term viability.
+Visit skills management is an essential component of an organization's competitiveness and sustainability.
 In this context, two elements are particularly important:

 1. Keep the company's skills inventory up to date: By identifying and regularly monitoring the skills available within the company, organizations can adapt to changes in the environment and anticipate the risks of skills obsolescence.
 This skills inventory is also essential for planning and implementing the necessary training actions.

-2. Supporting skills pathways: Skills management involves more than simply identifying skills.
-It is also essential to accompany workers in the development of their skills, whether through training, coaching, mentoring or other forms of support.
+2. Supporting skills development : Skills management is more than just identifying skills.
+It is also essential to support workers in developing their skills, whether through training, coaching, mentoring or other forms of support.
 This support contributes not only to the employability of workers, but also to the competitiveness and sustainability of the company.

 A. The Skills Transfer Plan